Agriculture

 Alluvial Soil

-- Formed through transportation and deposition of soils.
+- Formed through transportation and deposition of sediments carried by winds, rivers, or glaciers.

 - Forms 40% of India's land.